skyzyx/set-game-demo/README.md

 ### Logic

+(Whereas “_Combination_” refers to the [mathematical concept](https://en.wikipedia.org/wiki/Combination).)

-1. Create the deck of available cards by ensuring that every card is unique, and that all combinations of properties are represented.
+1. Create the deck of available cards by ensuring that every card is unique, and that all _Combinations_ of properties are represented.
 Also, shuffle the deck by default.
-1. Deal 12 cards to the board.
+1. Deal 12 cards to the _Board_.
+1. Calculate all possible _Combinations_ of the 12 cards, in groups of 3.
+1. Linearly iterate through each _Combination_, applying logic to determine whether or not this _Combination_ represents a _Set_.
+1. Collect the _Sets_ by removing the _Cards_ which are determined to be part of a _Set_.
+1. When no more _Sets_ can be found, deal another 3 _Cards_ from the _Deck_.
+1. Repeat steps 3–6 until the _Deck_ is empty.

 ## Requirements